 The functionality of the Meraki switches will save you hours of time commissioning the network.

-The cloud based configuration makes configuring Meraki easy - and you don't need to be onsite to remotely configured - even before you unbox the equipment - it's all configured on the Meraki dashboard and pushed to the switch when it first connects.
+You don't need to be onsite to configure the equipment.
+You can even configure it before you unbox the equipment - it's all configured on the Meraki dashboard and pushed to the switch when it first connects.

 The nice features of API configuration and Virtual Stacking through to easy configuration, physical redundancy and simple management.

 These features all make the Meraki package unbeatable for customers who are more interested in running their business than an ICT network.